scipy-conference/scipy_proceedings/papers/james_fox/pycid.rst

 Value of Control (VoC) and Instrumental Control Incentives (ICI)
 ++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++

-We now turn to Value of Control (VoC) and Instrumental Control Incentives (ICI).
+We now turn to Value of Control (VoC) and Instrumental Control Incentives (ICI) and show that implementing the latter in *PyCID* can help design safer AI systems.
 Intuitively, a variable has *positive value of control (VoC)* if a decision-maker could benefit from choosing that variable's value.
 Whereas, Instrumental Control Incentives can be intuitively understood as follows: if the agent got to choose :math:`D` to influence :math:`X` independently of how :math:`D` influences other aspects of the environment, would that choice matter?
 In other words, is controlling :math:`X` instrumentally useful for maximising utility?
 The graphical criteria for these incentives in a single-decision CID are:

    **VoC Graphical Criterion**: A single decision CID, :math:`\mathcal{G}`, admits